-Each participant will be provided with a training plan, including recommended mileage, group runs, and additional workouts including runs, cross training, and strength training.
-There are two different training plans to choose from - Plan A and Plan B.
+Each participant will be provided with a training plan, including recommended mileage, group runs, and possibly additional workouts including runs, cross training, and strength training.
+There are three different training plans to choose from - Plan A, Plan B, and Plan C.